How Much Is My Website Worth? (Website Valuation Guide)

 Once your P&L is done, calculating the average monthly profit is easy.
 The only challenging part is determining whether you should use the past 3, 6, or 12 months.
 Here’s my logic on this:

-- Use the average of the past 12 months for established sites that have been around for a few years and are generating at least $3,000 per month.
+• For established sites that have been around for a few years and generate at least $3,000 per month, use the average of the past 12 months.

-- Use the average of the past 6 months for smaller sites and businesses that may be less than two years old and generate less than $3,000 per month.
+• For smaller sites and businesses that may be less than two years old and generate less than $3,000 per month, use the average of the past six months.

-- I would rarely use only the past 3 months, because it’s a very small sample.
-You might use the average of the past 3 months if the site is new (around a year old) and growing quickly.
+• I would rarely use only the past 3 months because it’s a very small sample.
+If the site is new (less than a year old) and growing quickly, you might use the average of the past 3 months.

 Remember, this is just my personal opinion.
 However, people and companies making larger acquisitions tend to use the average of the past 12 months, and people making smaller purchases are more likely to use the average of the past 6 months.